Doodles and blobs on a lined page: convex quasi-envelops of traversing flows on surfaces: Introduction

 \section{Introduction}

-This paper illustrates the richness of traversing vector flows on surfaces with boundary.
+This paper illustrates the richness of {\sf traversing} vector flows (see Definition \ref{def.2.3XXX}) on surfaces with boundary.
+It also provides tools for constructing such flows (see Fig. \ref{fig.1.4A}).
 Some multi-dimensional versions of these ideas and constructions can be found in \cite{K6}, \cite{K7}, and \cite{KSW1}.
-However, the case discussed here of $2$-{\sf moderate} one and two-dimensional embeddings and immersions against the background of a fixed $1$-dimensional foliation on a target surface $A$ has its unique and pleasing features.
+However, the case of, so called, $2$-{\sf moderate} one- and two-dimensional embeddings and immersions against the background of a fixed $1$-dimensional foliation on a target surface $A$ has its unique and pleasing features.
 One of which is the drastic simplification of the combinatorial considerations that characterize our treatment in \cite{K6}, \cite{K7}, and \cite{KSW2} of similar multidimensional immersions.